mfcal223/Cplusplus/Exercises/CPP_2/cpp_2_2_floatnumbers.md

 * **Not-a-Number (NaN)/ Invalid number**: Occurs when all exponent bits are set, and any mantissa bits are also set.
 0x7fc00000 or 0x7ff00000 for +NaN.
 Used for undefined or non-sensical results (e.g., infinity times zero).

 * **Denormalized Numbers (Subnormal Numbers)**: A special case for very small numbers.
-	* When the exponent bits are all zero (meaning the encoded exponent is the minimum possible, e.g., -126 for single-precision), but mantissa bits are not all zero, the implied "1." is no longer assumed.
+	* When the exponent bits are all zero (meaning the encoded exponent is the minimum possible, e.g., -126 for single-precision), but mantissa bits are not all zero, `the implied "1." is no longer assumed`.
     * This allows representing numbers smaller than 2^-126.
     * However, these "extra-small numbers" sacrifice precision, with the absolute smallest having only a single bit of precision.